romaincazier/ViveEventManager/README.md

    * `ViveEventManager.Instance.[Event] += [Listener];`

-+ You can use a "debug" mode that will print you the events as they occur:
++ You can use a "debug" mode that will print you the events as they occur and display the raycast from both controllers:

    * create an empty GameObject, add the script and select the "Debug Mode" or